 Sputnik Globe Pendant Lamp

-Materials: Hand blown crystal bubble glass (pulegoso).
-Chromed metal parts (iron).
+Materials: Hand blown crystal bubble glass big globe (pulegoso).
+Chromed metal parts (iron) and balls.
 Bakelite sockets.

 Cord Length: 80 cm / 31.49’’